-Ottawa, ON, February 14, 2014 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity posted its fifth consecutive month-over-month decline in January 2014.
+Ottawa, ON, August 15, 2014 - According to statistics released today by The Canadian Real Estate Association (CREA), national home sales activity edged up almost one per cent in July 2014 from the previous month.

-- National home sales fell 3.3% from December to January.
+- • National home sales rose 0.8% from June to July.

-- Actual (not seasonally adjusted) activity stood 0.4% above January 2013 levels.
+- Actual (not seasonally adjusted) activity was 7.2% higher than July 2013 levels.

 - The Canadian housing market remains in balanced territory.

-The number of home sales processed through the MLS® Systems of Canadian real estate Boards and Associations and other co-operative listing systems fell 3.3 per cent on a month-over-month basis in January 2014.
-This marks the fifth straight monthly decline, and leaves activity 9.1 per cent below the peak reached in August 2013 (Chart A).
+The number of home sales processed through the MLS® Systems of Canadian real estate Boards and Associations rose 0.8 per cent on a month-over-month basis in July 2014, marking the sixth consecutive monthly increase and the highest level for sales since March 2010.

-The MLS® Home Price Index (MLS® HPI) provides a better gauge of price trends because it is not affected by changes in the mix of sales activity the way that average price is.
+The MLS® Home Price Index (MLS® HPI) provides a better gauge of price trends than is possible using averages because it is not affected by changes in the mix of sales activity the way that average price is.

 The information contained in this news release combines both major market and national MLS® sales information from the previous month.